popsim-consortium/stdpopsim/docs/development.rst

 primary uploader but please wait to send files to him until directed).

 **An important note:**
+Since the checksum for the file uploaded to AWS is hardcoded into the package, it is important that we do not change that file in the future on AWS.
+For instance, if we uploaded a different annotation file with the same name (and hence obtainable by the same URL), then users of previous versions of stdpopsim who try to use that annotation would receive an error when the package downloads the file and finds its checksum does not match what is expected.
-when an existing resource file (such as a genetic map or annotation) is updated and replaces the previous version, be sure to update the url file name with a version number (i.e. ``url=(<...>/filename_v1.tar.gz)``).
+So, when updating an existing resource file (such as a genetic map or annotation), we need to give the file a unique URL, which we do by updating the file name in the URL with a version number (i.e. ``url=(<...>/filename_v1.tar.gz)``).
-File names do not follow a fixed convention throughout the catalog, so simply add an underscore and version number to the end of whatever the current file name is (before the ``.tar.gz`` file extension), or increment the version number if the previous file already has one.
+File names do not follow a fixed convention, so simply add an underscore and version number to the end of whatever the current file name is (before the ``.tar.gz`` file extension), or increment the version number if the previous file already has one.
-When the file is downloaded locally to the cache, the file is given a standardized name that will be the same regardless of which file is pulled from AWS.
+When the file is downloaded locally to the cache, it is given a standardized name that will be the same regardless of which file is pulled from AWS.
-This makes it so that different releases of `stdpopsim` continue to work: since the checksum is coded into the package, changing the file on AWS would cause an error when the new file's checksum is compared on download to the checksum in the package.

 **************************
 Lifting over a genetic map